Opération Casernes

-In the early morning of 30 January 1964, a military wing of the Front de libération du Québec known as the Armée de libération du Québec (English: Quebec Liberation Army) broke into the Fusiliers Mont-Royal's barrack in an operation dubbed Opération Casernes and managed to steal numerous firearms.
+In the early morning of 30 January 1964, a military wing of the known as the (English: Quebec Liberation Army) broke into the 's armoury in an operation dubbed ' and stole numerous firearms.

 Break in

-At 7:30am on 30 January 1964, the ALQ broke into the barrack of Fusiliers Mont-Royal in Montreal.
-The ALQ militants killed the nightwatchman, killed a member of the Corps des Commissionnaires and captured 8 employees who they tied up.
+At 7:30 am on 30 January 1964, the ALQ broke into the armoury of the in Montreal.
+The ALQ militants killed the nightwatchman, killed a member of the Corps of Commissionaires and captured 8 employees whom they tied up.
 Afterwards, the ALQ militants began taking firearms and ammunition.
-By 9:00am, the ALQ had left with $20,000 in stolen firearms.
-This included 59 C1 rifles, 34 Sten guns, 4 Bren guns, 4 60-millimetre mortars, 3 Bazooka rocket launchers, 5 revolvers, 13,000 .22 long rifle rounds, 2,300 .303 British rounds, 2,000 7.62×51mm NATO rounds and multiple grenades.
+By 9:00 am, the ALQ had left with $20,000 in stolen firearms.
+This included 59 C1 rifles, 34 Sten guns, 4 Bren guns, 4 60-millimetre mortars, 3 bazooka rocket launchers, 5 revolvers, 13,000 .22 long rifle rounds, 2,300 .303 British rounds, 2,000 7.62×51mm NATO rounds and multiple grenades.

 Aftermath

-The break-in caused soldiers to be deployed outside of all barracks in the Montreal metropolitan area the next day.
+The break-in caused soldiers to be deployed outside of all armouries in the Montreal metropolitan area the next day.